Applied Behavioral Analysis (ABA)

 Is all ABA the same?

-This is a complicated issue because not all ABA is alike.
-There is tremendous variation from those approaches that are extremely rigid and have set rules, regardless of the child, those approaches that are lackadaisical and without any structure.
+This is a complicated issue.
+While all ABA may be founded on the same foundational principles, all ABA is not alike.
+There is tremendous variation from those approaches that are extremely rigid, protocol driven, and adherent to a set of pre-determined rules, regardless of the child, to those approaches that are lackadaisical and without any structure, and a range of approaches falling somewhere in between.

-Applied Behavior Analysis (ABA) can take a variety of different forms dependent on the group that is providing this service.
+Applied Behavior Analysis (ABA) can take a variety of different forms depending upon the individual or agency providing the service.
 In addition to the skill level of the provider, there are technical and stylistic differences in implementation.
 Approaches range from those that are dogmatic and rigid, to unstructured.
-Autism Partnership’s over thirty-five years of clinical and research experience shows the best option is a careful balance of flexibility while still retaining the essence of a systematic, empirical approach to teaching.
-It is also important to incorporate ABA techniques that are individually tailored for each child.
+Autism Partnership’s over forty-five years of clinical and research experience shows the most effective option is a careful balance of flexibility while still retaining the essence of a systematic, empirical approach to teaching that is individually tailored for each child.

 Early behavioral practitioners were often perceived to be too rigid and punitive.
 And sadly, even today, there are behaviorists who continue to use highly artificial and unnatural teaching strategies.
 This has led to a wave of clinicians who distanced themselves from traditional methods.
 They’ve even created new terminology to make the therapy more appealing to parents and teachers.